 Following patient feedback and survey engagement during periods of restricted visiting, Compassionate Visiting Guidance was introduced to enable a supportive visiting approach for vulnerable patients including the launch of the patient carer passport.
 1209 compassionate visits were arranged.
-4,737 video 3341 parcels to patients surveyed visitors as part of respondents, 91% rated booking online as Good, 73% rated their experience telephone visitor booking systems as Good, very of respondents said that visiting had a positive wellbeing.
-89% said that visiting had a positive personal wellbeing.
-96% of respondents rated experience as Good, very good or Excellent.

-calls took place and delivered. were We the introduction with 82 their experience of very good or Excellent. of using the email or good or Excellent.96% impact on the patient's impact on their visiting their hub
+4,737 video 3341 parcels to patients surveyed visitors as part of respondents, 91% rated booking online as Good, 73% rated their experience calls took place and delivered. were the introduction with 82 their experience very good or Excellent. of using the email or good or Excellent.96% impact on the patient's impact on their visiting their hub